 You recruit twelve NPCs to become your ship's crew, and then what happens onboard?
 They all mob the teleporter and ignore the rest of your ship.

-NPC behaviors in Starbound are quite simplistic, and this becomes most obvious in crew behavior onboard the player's ship.
+NPC behaviors in Starbound are simplistic, and this becomes obvious in crew behavior onboard the player's ship.
 This mod alters and improves NPC behaviors in a number of ways, focusing on improved shipboard behavior of the crew, but also fixing a number of general bugs in NPC behavior.
 Please read and understand the compatibility notes before installing!

 Compatibility Notes